devzeeh/barcodemail/README.md

 Generate **QR codes** in Go, and send them via email.

+> **Note:**
+> - This project is primarily for my own learning and personal projects.
+> - Intended for **small student projects, hobby apps, or testing purposes only**.
+> - Currently supports Only **Gmail SMTP** (other providers may require adjustments).
-> **Note:** This is primarily for my own project.
-Feel free to explore, use, or modify, but expect limited support.
+> - Feel free to explore, use, or modify, but expect limited support.

 ---